docker/docs/docker-for-windows/install.md

 ![Startup information](images/docker-app-welcome.png){:width="400px"}

-When initialization is complete, select **About Docker** from the notification area icon to verify that you have the latest version.
+When initialization is complete, select **About Docker** from the Notifications area icon to verify that you have the latest version.

 Congratulations!
 You are up and running with Docker for Windows.